Biblink02/WebSDR-Transceiver/README.md

 ### Wideband Transponder Support

-The Es'hail-2 satellite has a second transponder—the wideband transponder—that carries DVB-S and DVB-S2 digital television signals across an 8 MHz bandwidth.
+The Es'hail-2 satellite has a second transponder-the wideband transponder-that carries DVB-S and DVB-S2 digital television signals across an 8 MHz bandwidth.
 This transponder is used for amateur television (DATV), video streaming, and high-speed data experiments.

 Supporting the wideband transponder would be a significant extension.
 The receive chain would be similar (dish, LNB, downconversion), but instead of 250 kHz, you'd need to capture 8 MHz of spectrum.
-The PlutoSDR can handle this bandwidth, but the processing would be more demanding.The result would be the ability to receive and display amateur television transmissions—watching live video from other continents via satellite.
+The PlutoSDR can handle this bandwidth, but the processing would be more demanding.The result would be the ability to receive and display amateur television transmissions-watching live video from other continents via satellite.

 ### Implementing the Transmit Chain